Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Conclusion and discussion

-Suitable nonlinear MZI may be implemented based on the giant dipole-dipole interaction between counter-propagating few-photon beams in a cloud of cold alkali atoms excited to a Rydberg state \cite{Friedler2005PRA,Shahmoon2011PRA}.
+Suitable Kerr-nonlinear MZI may be implemented based on the giant dipole-dipole interaction between counter-propagating few-photon beams in a cloud of cold alkali atoms excited to a Rydberg state \cite{Friedler2005PRA,Shahmoon2011PRA}.
 The scheme invokes electromagnetically induced transparency (EIT) in the slightly-off resonant case.
 The detuning can be chosen such that, while both with and without interaction the transmission is the same, the group velocity, and hence, the induced phase, are different depending on the photon numbers in the beam.
 This scheme has been implemented to yield a Kerr nonlinear phase of over $\pi$ for a single photon pair~\cite{Firstenberg2013AttractiveMedium,Drori2023Sc}.
-Similar two-photon phase shifts have also been demonstrated in the dispersive regime of atom-photon interactions in ultra high-$Q$ cavities \cite{stolz2022quantum, Bechler2018NatPhys} and tapered fibers \cite{Lodahl2017Nature}.
+Similar two-photon phase shifts have also been demonstrated in the dispersive regime of atom-photon interactions in ultra high-$Q$ cavities \cite{vrajitoarea2020quantum,stolz2022quantum, Bechler2018NatPhys} and tapered fibers \cite{Lodahl2017Nature}.

-A Kerr-nonlinear phase element can be used not only as mode coupler within the MZI, but also as a parity filter of the measured output mode [SI].
+A Kerr-nonlinear phase element can be used not only as mode coupler within the MZI, but also as a parity filter of the measured output mode [Appendix \ref{B}].
 Such filters may bypass the need for photon-number resolved detectors.
-We have previously shown \cite{Opatrny2023ScAdv} that similar devices can act as nonlinear coherent heat machines.
+Another applicaton of Kerr-nonlinear interferometers proposed by us \cite{Opatrny2023ScAdv} has been their use as nonlinear coherent heat machines.

 The present findings constitute guidelines for nonlinear interferometer implementation that can open new avenues in phase sensing: the ability to achieve SSPE with classical, incoherent, extremely faint light may bring about a paradigm shift in this field.